Floquet state depletion in ac-driven circuit QED: Abstract

 \section{Abstract}

-We report on Floquet spectroscopy in a cavity-coupled double quantum dot system.
-By applying microwave induced consecutive passages, we observe Landau-Zener-St\"uckelberg-Majorana fringes which are split by holes with the shape of crescents.
-We demonstrate that these crescents represent a universal feature that stems from a depletion of the predominantly occupied Floquet state at avoided crossings of the Floquet spectrum.
-The emergence of crescents can be controlled electrically via drive frequency and amplitude, which is perfectly consistent with the simulations based on our theoretical model.
-These results provide insight to the nonequilibrium population of Floquet states.
+We perform Floquet spectroscopy in a GaAs double quantum dot system coupled to a high-impedance superconducting resonator.
+By applying microwave induced consecutive passages under a double resonance condition, we observe novel Landau-Zener-St\"uckelberg-Majorana interference patterns that stem from a cavity-assisted interference pattern modified by the depletion of the ground state.
+Our experimental results reveal the stationary state behavior of a strongly driven two-level system, and are consistent with the simulations based on our theoretical model.
+This study provides an excellent platform for investigating the dynamics of Floquet states in the presence of strong driving.

-Driving a quantum two-level system strongly and periodically leads to a variety of quantum effects, such as Landau-Zener-St\"uckelberg-Majorana (LZSM) interference and multi-photon resonance \cite{Shevchenko2010a}.
-These phenomena provide clear demonstration of the quantum coherence of a physical system \cite{Oliver2005a, Sillanpaa2006a,Cao2013a, Forster2014a, Silveri2015a, Bogan2018a, Mi2018b}, and can be employed to probe the energy spectrum \cite{Berns2008a, Ferron2016a} and the Floquet spectrum \cite{Kohler2018a}.
-With driving and active gating, an integral part of the quantum circuit paradigm for quantum computing is established.
-Nevertheless, more thorough understanding of the strongly driven dynamics of a qubit is crucial to the prospect of a scalable quantum information processor.
+Driving a quantum two-level system strongly and periodically leads to a variety of quantum effects, such as Landau-Zener-St\"uckelberg-Majorana (LZSM) interference and multi-photon resonance \cite{Shevchenko2010a, Silveri2017a}.
+These phenomena provide clear evidence for the quantum coherence of a physical system \cite{Oliver2005a, Sillanpaa2006a,Stehlik2012a,Cao2013a, Forster2014a, Silveri2015a, Gonzalez-Zalba2016a,Bogan2018a, Mi2018b,Han2019a,Wen2020a} and can be employed to probe the energy spectrum \cite{Berns2008a, Ferron2016a} and the Floquet spectrum \cite{Kohler2018a}.
+Since driving and active gating are integral parts of the quantum circuit paradigm for quantum computing, a thorough understanding of the strongly driven dynamics of a qubit could help to explore the limits to qubit control and manipulation.